 Welcome Home Loans

 For many first home buyers, the problem with obtaining a standard home loan is finding the deposit.
 Most banks currently require a 20% deposit.
 With a Welcome Home Loan, you only need 10% of the purchase price of the house you are wishing to buy.
 The deposit can be gifted by a relative.
 Also, you can apply for a Homestart grant, or Kiwisaver Savings Withdrawal (see more on this below).

 The maximum loan amount you can borrow with a Welcome Home Loan depends on where you live.
-In Wellington City, the house price cap is $425,000.
-For Hutt City, Kapiti Coast, Porirua City and Upper Hutt, the house price cap is $350,000.
+In the Wellington region, the house price cap is $450,000.

 The Welcome Home Loan is to buy an owner occupied home only.
 It is not for rental or investment properties, and you must not own any other property.
 Some fees may be applicable, such as an application fee and a Low Equity Premium but, in many cases, these can be built into your home loan.
 Contact me for a no-obligation discussion to see if you qualify for a Welcome Home Loan.